after i became a father,

 Pray for me, Mary.
 I will be good.

 This blog post is part of the #31DaysIBPOC Blog Series, a month-long movement to feature the voices of indigenous and teachers of color as writers and scholars.
 "Virgen" arose from an exercise with students--one memory, ten lines, ten words each; "Ave Maria" from another exercise--one object, ten lines, line length depending on the digits in your phone number.
 That is, if your area code is 214, line one is two words long, line two is one word long, and line three is four words long, etc. Here's a thing I wrote for the series a few years ago.
+Please CLICK HERE to read yesterday’s blog post by Agnes Lopez.
+Please CLICK HERE to be uplifted by the rest of the blog series.

 This is the place it happened.
 It was here.